 Everything from hormones to diet can wreak havoc on your skin.
 And once skin issues crop up, they can be made worse by exposure to the environment of harsh elements.

 Dry skin is more sensitive than hydrated skin, so until you slough away dead skin cells and replenish moisture, you may be plagued by pimples, redness, and rashes.

-That’s where a gentle sugar scrub comes in.
+That’s where this gentle sugar face scrub for the face comes in.
 Sugar gently removes dry skin cells and brightens dullness.
-And using it regularly can remove oily buildup, keep pores clean and allow skin to breathe.
+And using it regularly can remove oily buildup, keep pores clean, and allow your skin to breathe.

 It draws in moisture.

 As a natural humectant, sugar draws moisture into the skin's layers so they stay supple and healthy.

 Not surprisingly, sugar dissolves slightly when mixed with oil, making it ideal for delicate skin.
 Just make sure to stick with fine-grain sugars, such as caster or brown sugar, which can gently buff away skin cells without exacerbating sensitivity.

 Sugar is a natural source of glycolic acid, which helps to break down dead skin cells and support cell turnover.
 In fact, it's one of the most effective rapid exfoliators available.
 Glycolic acid is often used to treat irritation, inflammation, and even skin discoloration [source].

 How to Make a Sugar Scrub for the Face